 73. Despite limited co-financing, interactions with other funds in the LDC portfolio have been increasing.
-Of the 77 approved projects in LDCs, 26 (34 per cent) have some form of interaction with the GEF, the AF or the CIF, as they either build upon, complement, glean lessons learned or scale up projects supported by these funds; this percentage is similar for the whole GCF portfolio (32 per cent).63 Over time, the portion of approved projects with interactions has increased; shifting
+Of the 77 approved projects in LDCs, 26 (34 per cent) have some form of interaction with the GEF, the AF or the CIF, as they either build upon, complement, glean lessons learned or scale up projects supported by these funds; this percentage is similar for the whole GCF portfolio

-60 IEU DataLab's extractions from funding proposals (October 8, 2021).
+&lt;sup>60 IEU DataLab's extractions from funding proposals (October 8, 2021).
 The evaluation recognizes that co-financing is only one option for coherence and complementarity.

-61 FP147, Enhancing Climate Information and Knowledge Services for resilience in five island countries of the Pacific Ocean, which was approved in 2020 and not yet under implementation and whose LDC expected to participate is Tuvalu, also has USD 1 million of expected financing through an active GEF project.
+&lt;sup>61 FP147, Enhancing Climate Information and Knowledge Services for resilience in five island countries of the Pacific Ocean, which was approved in 2020 and not yet under implementation and whose LDC expected to participate is Tuvalu, also has USD 1 million of expected financing through an active GEF project.
 However, in its funding proposal, this GEF-funded project is listed not as co-financing but "parallel financing".
 The GCF does not include this as part of the co-financing, and hence the project is excluded from our analysis here.

-62 Approved in 2018 and not yet under implementation.
+&lt;sup>62 Approved in 2018 and not yet under implementation.
 LDCs expected to participate are Benin, Burkina Faso, Chad, Guinea, Mali and Niger.